 They want clear, concrete examples of situations you’ve had to take initiative and solve real problems.

-Prepare examples that show you fit the qualities and skills they are looking for.
+Prepare examples that show that you fit the qualities and skills they are looking for.
 Use past experience and achievements that would directly fit the needs of that job.

-The question could vary a little, but if you have a few concrete examples in your tool belt, you will be use them at will.
+The question could vary a little, but if you have a few concrete examples in your tool belt — use them at will.

-It will give you ideas of what they are looking for and help you formulate responses that are relevant to the job and the position that you are applying for.
+It will give you ideas of what they are looking for, and help you formulate responses that are relevant to the job and the position that you are applying for.

 A few things to keep in mind: